hesbonangwenyi606/Ecommerce-web/README.md

 * Orders
 * OrderItems
 * Payments
-You may generate migrations using Prisma/Sequelize depending on your stack.
+You may generate migrations using Prisma/Sequelize depen

 ## Deployment
 * **EC2** for Node backend